IBM/go-sdk-core/Authentication.md

 ```
 ### Properties
 - Username: (required) the username used to obtain a bearer token.
-- Password: (required) the password used to obtain a bearer token.
+- Password: (required if APIKey is not specified) the user's password used to obtain a bearer token.
+Exactly one of Password or APIKey should be specified.
+- APIKey: (required if Password is not specified) the user's apikey used to obtain a bearer token.
+Exactly one of Password or APIKey should be specified.
-- URL: (required) The URL representing the Cloud Pak for Data token service endpoint.
+- URL: (required) The URL representing the Cloud Pak for Data token service endpoint's base URL string.
+This value should not include the `/v1/authorize` path portion.
 - DisableSSLVerification: (optional) A flag that indicates whether verificaton of the server's SSL
 certificate should be disabled or not.
 The default value is `false`.
 - Headers: (optional) A set of key/value pairs that will be sent as HTTP headers in requests